 Xander:...I like the quiet.

-Angel cracking Faith's head open with a shovel as she was trying to rape and kill Xander.
+- Angel cracking Faith's head open with a shovel as she was trying to rape and kill Xander in "Consequences".

 Giles: *slams Snyder against a cupboard, a serene smile on his face* Would you like me to convince you?

-Though the "Fool For Love" episode of Buffy the Vampire Slayer is a good latter-day attempt, Spike gets his in the final scene of "Lover's Walk" where, after a montage of every other character's brooding Wangst, you see him in his car streaking off into the desert sun to find Drusilla, rocking out to the Sex Pistols' version of "My Way".
+- Though "Fool For Love" is a good latter-day attempt, Spike gets his in the final scene of "Lovers Walk" where, after a montage of every other character's brooding Wangst, you see him in his car streaking off into the desert sun to find Drusilla, rocking out to Sid Vicious' version of "My Way".

 Spike: You're not friends.
 You'll never be friends.
 You'll be in love 'til it kills you both.
 You'll fight, and you'll shag, and you'll hate each other 'til it makes you quiver, but you'll never be friends.
 Love isn't brains, children, it's blood — blood screaming inside you to work its will.
 I may be love's bitch, but at least I'm man enough to admit it.

-Season 3, episode 4: "Beauty and The Beasts".
+- "Beauty and The Beasts".
 Jealous boyfriend Pete confronts Oz, who's locked in the book cage, about Debbie.
 Oz tries to warn Pete away by saying that something is about to happen that Pete "probably won't believe", then Pete morphs into Hyde-Pete and lays a smackdown on Oz for several minutes.
 At one point, Oz manages to put a bit of space between them, and he looks out the window to see the sun dip below the horizon.
-Cue Moment Of Awesome: "Time's up.
+Cue Moment of Awesome: "Time's up.
 Rules change."
 Were-Oz proceeds to unleash a full-fledged wolf-fu style asskicking that only ends, fortunately for Pete, when Oz gets distracted and tries to attack Willow and Faith.